 The pathological alignment to one parent will typically cause the child to reject the other and blame for the estrangement is projected onto the rejected parent, either by the aligned parent or, more problematically, by the child, themselves.
 This blame, when it is levelled by children, is often vehement and will be accompanied by justifications that range from the trivial or implausible to much more serious accusations of abuse or harm.

-We offer a range of services including helping you to understand and manage difficult behaviours in a child who is begin to show signs of rejecting you, helping you to build strategies to bring about change, undertaking family assessments and proposing treatment routes for court and, in cases where it has been ordered, carrying out changes of residence.
+We offer a range of services including helping you to understand and manage difficult behaviours in a child who is begin to show signs of rejecting you, helping you to build strategies to bring about change, undertaking family assessments and proposing treatment routes for court.

 Find out more about psychological splitting and the alienated child [PDF]: